linusha/twitter-sentiment-2020-election/data_transformation.md

 - tweet was not made on 03.11 in mainland USA time
     - tweets scraped by twint are for GMT+0 (so GMT+0 the complete day is scraped) but GMT+1 is the time displayed
     - we want to keep tweets made between 03.11 04:00 GMT+1 and 04.11 07:00 GMT+1
+- retweet = false, e.g., we only want to keep original tweets at this point

 For tweets that remain in the sample the following columns are omitted: